georgiee/coding-for-kids/slides.md

 + Origami addicted

 ---
-^ ...after Takeshi taught it to me in front of Osaka castle two years ago.
+^ ...since Takeshi taught it to me in front of Osaka castle two years ago.

-^ Today I fold every day and I also created
+^ Today I fold nearly every day

-^ a project about virtual origami folding
+^ and I also created a project about virtual origami folding

 ![fit](images/about.jpg)